 Speaking of food, you have to hear about the extraordinary Chivito, Uruguay's famous sandwich, that many say is the country's "national dish!"
 It is a monster, artery clogging culinary delight that some have described as a heart attack on a plate!
 Try saying this as fast as you can: lettuce, tomato, steak, ham, mushrooms, cheese, onion, garlic, and mayonnaise on a non-sesame seed bun!
 No, it is not a Big Mac; it is Uruguay's very own amazing Chivito!

 Still speaking of food, Uruguayans have known for centuries the answer to the question, "Where's the beef?"
 In a country where cattle outnumber people three to one, it comes as little surprise that Uruguay leads the world in annual beef consumption.
 Every Uruguayan eats an average of 129 pounds of beef each year, compared to the per capita consumption of beef in the USA of about 94 pounds.

-Presently, BIMI has two missionary families serving in Uruguay.
+Currently, Chris and Erika Cisler are the only BIMI missionaries serving in Uruguay.
 At a time when many Uruguayans are disillusioned and searching for spiritual answers, far too few missionaries are heeding God's call to preach the Gospel in Uruguay.
 Sadly, many false cults and non-fundamental groups have rushed in to fill the spiritual vacuum created by a century of secular humanism.
 We believe that the time is ripe for a harvest of souls in Uruguay!
 Will you pray for Uruguay?
 Will you give so that souls will come to Christ in Uruguay?
 Will you go to Uruguay and be God's missionary to these needy people who are waiting in spiritual darkness?